sashamelentyev/usestdlibvars/README.md

 # usestdlibvars

-The Golang linter that detect possibility use variables/constants from stdlib
+The Golang linter that detect the possibility to use constants/variables from the stdlib.

 ## Install